code-on-sunday/buildr.studio/stories.md

 ## Story 34:

 Store the input value of each field, so that when the Run button is pressed, instead of calling the getConcatenatedContent function, it prints out the values of each field.

+## Story 35:

+The selected paths of each "sources" field should be kept separated by variable name.
+When the submit() function is called, the getConcatenatedContent function will be called on each "sources" field to print out the content.